tjb1019/wats1020-card-matching-game/README.md

 # wats1020-card-matching-game
 A repository to help kickstart the card matching game final project.

-TODO: Fill in with guidance and information about how to complete the card matching game project.
-Especially important is to include a base set of image assets that can be used to build the game.

 The final project in this course is a project to build a card matching game.
 You might know this kind of game as "Memory".
 We will use slightly customized rules to build a solitaire version of the game.
 The base requirements define a basically playable in-browser game that can be built with Javascript, HTML and CSS

 ##Base Requirements